Exabyte-io/documentation/docs/infrastructure/overview.md

 ![Infrastructure](/images/Infrastructure.png "Infrastructure")

+In the above image, we apply the following conventions for labelling the interconnecting lines.

+- Blue lines indicate [remote connection methods](../remote-connection/overview.md) to our platform.
+- The orange lines correspond to the transfer of [structured data](../data-structured/overview.md) between the corresponding nodes.
+- Solid red lines are dedicated to data under [object representation](../data-in-objectstorage/overview.md).
+- Dotted red lines label the Network File System, for accessing files over the infrastructure network.
+- Finally, green lines mark the [Resource Manager](resource/overview.md) for controlling the computational resources of our platform.

 ## 1. [Web Interface](../ui/overview.md)

 The Web Interface of our platform is introduced separately from the rest of the computational infrastructure, [in this page](../ui/overview.md).